Call us now:

 - Provide a business plan, proof of business address, and financial statements if the company already exists.

-In some cases, a special business licence (Foreign Business Licence – FBL) may be required for activities reserved for foreigners.
-The application must then be submitted to the Ministry of Commerce for approval.
+In some cases, you may need a special business licence (Foreign Business Licence – FBL) for activities reserved for foreigners.
+You must submit the application to the Ministry of Commerce for approval.

 Get expert legal guidance.